 KANSAS CITY, Mo. — The Kansas City Chiefs are preparing to head to Nashville Sunday to take on the Titans.
 The game is set to kickoff at noon.

-Chiefs Coordinators spoke with reporters Thursday about how the team is preparing.
-You can replay that news conference in the video player above.
+Head coach Andy Reid spoke with reporters Wednesday to share how the team has been preparing.
+You can replay that news conference live in the video player above.

-Andy Reid said Wednesday Patrick Mahomes is still day-to-day, although they plan to have him take even more reps this week than they had him take last week.
+Reid said Patrick Mahomes is still day to day, although they plan to have him take even more reps this week than they had him take last week.

 Reid did clarify that although Chad Henne is back, if Mahomes does not start Sunday, it will be Moore.
 But the starting quarterback has not yet been decided.

 Harrison Butker matched a career long with a 54-yard field goal to tie Sunday’s game against the Minnesota Vikings late in the fourth quarter, then drilled a 44-yarder as time expired to give the Kansas City Chiefs a thrilling 26-23 victory.